 Previously companies wouldn’t use the disclaimer on their website unless they’re collecting data using forms, email subscriptions or logins.
 However, now almost all websites have cookies and need to add a disclaimer, especially if you have any sort of tracking tool on your website such as Google Analytics.

-what can happen if i don’t comply to the new policy?
+what can happen if I don’t comply with the new policy?

 GDPR fines have now reached a point where they’re higher than ever, urging companies of all sizes to act now and ensure they’re in line with the new policy before it comes into practice.
 GDPR offers two approaches to sanctions which allow for fines of up to €10m or 2% of your company’s global annual turnover, whichever is greater, leaving the possibility to send many companies bankrupt.